heygrady/fetch-actions/README.md

 ## Example: Using an inline thunk
 In the thunk example below we're dispatching a thunk within the `mapDispatchToProps` of a container.
 You should read up on [how containers work in react-redux](http://redux.js.org/docs/basics/UsageWithReact.html).
 You should follow any best practices recommended by [redux-thunk](https://github.com/gaearon/redux-thunk).
 We'll see later that a saga can be an elegant way to manage more complex requests.
 The example below assumes your app is correctly configured with react-redux and redux-thunk.

-Caveats aside... to test out a simple fetch request, you don't need much more than a thunk.
+Caveats aside... to test out a simple fetch request, **you don't need much more than a thunk**.

 Below you can see that we're using a container to provide a `fetch` function to our `PostList` component.
 Whenever that function is called, the container will dispatch a thunk that calls `fetchAction` and dispatches `loadPosts` to load the results into our app.